Nepal E-Visa and Online Visa Application: How It Works

-In a significant leap towards modernising its immigration services, the Nepal Immigration Department has unveiled its e-visa platform, automated systems, and online payment facilities.
+In a significant leap towards modernising its immigration services, the Nepal Immigration Department unveiled, in February 2024, its e-visa platform, automated systems, and online payment facilities.
 This initiative, inaugurated by Deputy Prime Minister and Home Minister Narayan Kaji Shrestha, is set to significantly streamline the visa application process, marking a pivotal shift in how travellers will experience entering Nepal.

 The introduction of these services was celebrated at a program held at the Immigration Department Office in Kalikasthan, with prominent figures such as Deputy Prime Minister and Home Minister Narayan Kaji Shrestha and Director General Rudra Singh Tamang leading the ceremony.
 The launch event underscored the government's commitment to embracing digital solutions to enhance the efficiency and transparency of its immigration services.

-Beginning February 13, the e-visa services will be operational from 8:00 am to 8:00 pm, allowing applicants to submit their visa applications and payments with greater flexibility and convenience.
+Beginning 13 February 2024, the e-visa services became operational from 8:00 am to 8:00 pm, allowing applicants to submit their visa applications and payments with greater flexibility and convenience.
 A notable feature is the 'electronic trial authorization,' which represents a preparatory step towards the full implementation of the e-visa system.
 This initiative allows foreigners to apply for a Nepali visa online and submit their fees accordingly.

 Moreover, the department has facilitated the submission of all sorts of service fees and fines through mobile banking and digital wallet service providers, simplifying the process further.
 Applicants can now easily track the status of their applications and payments online, with the department providing updates via email and SMS.
 This feature is especially beneficial for those with limited digital literacy, as the department's employees are set to facilitate communication and assist customers through the process.

-E-Visa and Automated System: Starting from February 13, applicants can now apply for a Nepali visa online, a service available from 8:00 am to 8:00 pm.
+E-Visa and Automated System: Since February 2024, applicants can now apply for a Nepali visa online, a service available from 8:00 am to 8:00 pm.
 This system introduces an 'electronic trial authorisation' phase, preparing for the full implementation of the e-visa system.

 Online Payment Mechanism: The department has also introduced a system for paying service fees and fines through mobile banking and wallet services.
 This addition is not just about convenience but also about promoting financial inclusiveness and easing the process for travelers.